Dero1014/Exordium/README - ZAD2.txt

 AnalyticsMovementTracker - tracks movement for 10 units it will only repeat 5 times in a single build AnayliticStartUp - tracks every time the game started

+Notice: This is my first time using analytics and since it takes time for the data to be uploded on Unity Dash board I don't know if it is working entirely as planned but hopefully the code proves it does

 Link to the repository https://github.com/Dero1014/Exordium